TruSat/trusat-backend/README.md

  - Checkout the appropriate branch of ['trusat-backend'](https://github.com/consensys-space/trusat-backend).
  - In the same directory, checkout the master branch of ['trusat-orbits'](https://github.com/consensys-space/trusat-orbits).
  - In the same directory, generate `trusat-config.yaml`.
+ - Run `pip install -r requirements.txt` for trusat-backend and trusat-orbits.
  - Generate RSA Keys using `bash RSAKeyGen.sh` and follow the instructions that print to the terminal.
  - Generate TLS Certificates.
  - Export all website origins expected with a comma separated list without spaces.
 The environmental variable to set is `WEBSITE_ORIGINS` with an example of `http://localhost:5000,https://trusat.org`.